 Furthermore, security breaches can also occur as a result of non-technical issues, including intentional or inadvertent breaches by our employees or by third parties.
 These risks may increase over time as the complexity and number of technical systems and applications we use also increases.
 Breaches of our security measures or those of our third-party service providers or cybersecurity incidents could result in unauthorized access to our sites, networks, and systems; unauthorized access to and misappropriation of user information, including users' personally identifiable information, or other confidential or proprietary information of ourselves or third parties; viruses, worms, spyware, or other malware being served from our sites, networks, or systems; deletion or modification of content or the display of unauthorized content on our sites; interruption, disruption, or malfunction of operations; costs relating to breach remediation, deployment of additional personnel and protection technologies, response to governmental investigations, and media inquiries and coverage; engagement of third-party experts and consultants; or litigation, regulatory action, and other potential liabilities.
 In the past, we have experienced social engineering, phishing, malware, and similar attacks and threats of denial-of-service attacks, none of which to date has been material to our business; however, such attacks could in the future have a material adverse effect on our operations, business, and financial condition.
-If any of these breaches of security should occur and be material, our reputation and breaches, and been scaused by such breaches, and been scaused by such breaches, and beckup systems will be sufficient to prevent data loss.
+If any of these breaches of security should occur and be material, our reputation and brade could be exposed to a risk of loss, litigation, or regulatory action and possible liability.
+We cannot guarantee that recovery protocols and backup systems will be sufficient to prevent data loss.
 Actual or anticipated attacks may cause us to incur increasing costs, including costs to deploy additional personnel and protection technologies, train employees, and engage third-party experts and consultants.